 Students attending The Ranger School are required to live in the campus dormitories.
 An exception may be made for married students who bring their families and rent their own private accommodations in the vicinity.
 Such accommodations are not plentiful.
 Each married student should make rental arrangements well in advance of the registration date.

-The Ranger School does not maintain an infirmary, nor does it employ a physician or nurse.
-However, there are physicians as well as an excellent community hospital in nearby Star Lake, N.Y.
-In emergency situations, the school transports sick or injured students to the local physician of their choice or to the hospital.
+While The Ranger School does not maintain an infirmary or employ a health care professional, there are physicians and an excellent community hospital nearby in Star Lake.
+In emergencies, the school transports sick or injured students to the local physician of their choice or to the hospital.
 Students are required to obtain health insurance coverage before reporting to the campus and must maintain coverage while attending.

 A minimal stock of supplies used in connection with the program are available for purchase through the Ranger School.
 Students are provided with textbook information to purchase from a supplier of their choice.